 Not a question that comes up often in conversation, but when it does, many people will envision the caduceus, a staff associated with the messenger god, Hermes, in Greek mythology.
 With two wings at the top and entwined with two snakes, it is often mistakenly assumed to be a symbol of healing.
 In fact, Hermes, known as the god of commerce, moved between the world of man and the world of gods, acting as a messenger and the link between mortals and the Olympians.

-Some may be familiar with the more correct, but lesser-known symbol, the Rod of Asclepius, which is entwined with a single serpent and wielded by the Greek god, Asclepius, a deity associated with healing and medicine.
+me may be familiar with the more correct, but lesser-known symbol, the Rod of Asclepius, which is entwined with a single serpent and wielded by the Greek god, Asclepius, a deity associated with healing and medicine.
 In spite of the symbols carried by these gods, there is a more down-to-earth meaning to the term medical staff.

 When a health crisis occurs, most patients put their lives in the hands of the doctors in the nearest hospital.
 They do so in good faith, without knowing what goes on behind the scenes in order to protect them from unqualified medical practitioners.